SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-02-coronavirus-winter-of-our-discontent.md

 There's an election happening _now_ in the US, coming to a climax tomorrow.
 (Perhaps you've noticed?)
 It's probably the most important election since the Civil War.
-It's _important_ that you vote, and that you not vote Republican for any office whatsoever: it would just be enabling the bad guys.
+It's _important_ that you vote, and that you not vote Republican for any office whatsoever: that would just be enabling the bad guys.

 <img src="{{ site.baseurl }}/images/2020-11-02-coronavirus-winter-of-our-discontent-ballot-tracking.png" width="400" height="159" alt="Chez Weekend ballot tracking" title="Chez Weekend ballot tracking" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>